Image credit: http://www.nature.com/nrc/journal/v14/n12/full/nrc3846.html

 The primary activation in mammals is through the kynurenine pathway.
 Glioblastomas (brain tumors) produce kynurenine and is responsible for their survival through activating AhRs.
 It also increases regulatory T-Cells responsible for increasing autoimmune function .
-This Kynurenine pathway is responsible for forming a positive feedback loop, allowing constant activation of AhRs (R).

 2) Dopamine Decarboxylase Pathway

 The dopamine decarboxylase pathway is also responsible for AhR activation through direct binding with the receptor.
-Not only is it a direct binder to AhR, it also serves as a downstream precursor for AhR ligands (R).
+Not only is it a direct binder to AhR, but it also serves as a downstream precursor for AhR ligands .

 3) Serotonin Pathway

 The serotonin pathway that comes from tryptophan is also responsible for AhR activation.
 This is due to its weak affinity for the receptor.
-It downregulates CYP1 enzymes that would inhibit AhRs and it allows for further binding of other ligands on AhRs (R).
+It decreases CYP1 enzymes that would inhibit AhRs and it allows for further binding of other ligands on AhRs .

 4) Tryptophan Photometabolites

 Tryptophan photometabolites are endogenous AhR ligands that signal activation at nanomolar concentrations.
-These photometabolites block inflammatory responses and increase AhR functionality in the skin to prevent damage and to promote healthy, protected skin cells (R).
+They block inflammatory responses and increase AhR functionality in the skin to prevent damage and to promote healthy, protected skin cells .

-However, the most natural activators of AhRs are phytochemicals that act as ligands to activate T-cell development, autoimmunity, and inflammation reduction.
-Unfortunately, these phytochemicals are some of the most ineffective at activating AhRs (R).
+Natural activators of AhRs include phytochemicals that act as ligands to activate T-cell development, autoimmunity, and inflammation reduction.
+Unfortunately, these phytochemicals are some of the least effective AhR activators .

 Inhibition of the AhRs can be detrimental to the health of various organ systems.
 This includes the cardiovascular system, the skin, and the digestive tract.
-Without proper AhR activation, this limits the development of mature B cells and their responses.
-This can end up reducing immune system functionality overall (R).
+Without proper AhR activation, this limits the development of mature B cells and their responses, which may weaken the immune response .